 My imagination would take me to magical places and castles; how I loved the beach!
 How I loved to make up stories.
 How I loved fairies!

 Have you asked yourself… What did you love to do when you were little?
-Where did your imagination take you?
+Where would your imagination take you?

 As time went by, I left some of these dreams and games behind.
 I bought the idea that I was not enough; not smart enough, not enough good.
 I didn’t see those veils that were covering my sight.